 While not every tribe in Africa viewed itself as equal with another, it didn’t have the same concepts as the social discrimination changes the Europeans brought with them.
 But with the new cultures ruling Africa, the people who lived there found themselves in a whole new social world.
 They were not in control of their own lives in their own land.

 In addition to that, the Europeans created social differences in the natives that never existed before.
-Hierarchies changes.
+Hierarchies changed.
 Divisions were created that had never existed before.
 These new divisions were taught to fight against each other.

 It is obvious to say that imperialism changed the religious face of Africa.
 Through imperialism, Christianity was brought to the continent.
 It completely changed the religious dynamic of the natives.
-Everything about their way of life including the most sacred was removed.
+Everything about their way of life, including the most sacred, was removed.

 European imperialism turned Africa upside down.
-It took a continent and redivided it on every possible level from government to social interactions.
+It took a continent and redivided it on every possible level from the government to social interactions.
 It caused upheaval that is still felt today.
 The turmoil is still fully active.
-Wars are fought between Africans that can be traced back directly to the European imperialism.
+Wars are fought between Africans that can be traced back directly to European imperialism.
 What would Africa be today if the Europeans had kept their noses out of it?

 James Giblin.
 “Issues in African History.”
 University of Iowa. http://www.uiowa.edu/~africart/toc/history/giblinhistory.html.

 Guisepi, R. A., ed.
 “African Societies, Slavery, and the Slave Trade”.
 Africa And The Africans In The Age Of The Atlantic Slave Trade. http://history-world.org/Africa%20in%20the%20age%20of%20the%20slave%20trade.htm.

 Iliffe, John.
 Africans: The History of a Continent.
 Cambridge: Cambridge University Press, 2007.